-Section 7.
+Section 5.

-Should a vacancy occur in the office of President, the Vice-President shall fill the expected term.
-Should a vacancy occur in an office other than the President or Vice-President, the position shall be filled by appointment by the Chapter President and approved by the Chapter Executive Board.
+Should a vacancy occur in the office of the President, the Vice-President shall fill the expected term.
+Should a vacancy occur in an office other than the President, the position shall be filled by appointment by the Chapter President and approved by the Chapter Executive Board.

-Section 8.
+Section 6.